veeva/vaultjavasdk-maven-plugin/README.md

 <sessionId> - optional, an authenticated live user session id used instead of providing userName/password credentials
 <apiVerision> - optional, defaults to v18.3
 <source> - optional, specify packages or class source files to include in the VPK file; if omitted, all files in the project.
 This is list of parameters; the parameter can be named anything.
-	<packages> - name of packages in the project
+	<packages> - comma separated list of package names from the project
-	<classes> - fully qualified name of specific java files
+	<classes> - comma separated list of fully qualified java file names
 ```

 ## Maven Goals